chihab/dotenv-run/README.md

 ## Property comes from an index signature

-If you prefer using process.env.NGX_SOME_VARIABLE instead of process.env['NGX_SOME_VARIABLE'], you can update the following line in your `tsconfig.json` file:
+If you prefer using import.meta.env.NGX_SOME_VARIABLE instead of import.meta.env['NGX_SOME_VARIABLE'], you can update the following line in your `tsconfig.json` file:

 ```diff
 -"noPropertyAccessFromIndexSignature": true,